Intern

 All consultants at Redstone play key roles on project teams, and Analysts work directly with clients and senior leaders right from the start.
 As an Analyst, you will participate in all internal team discussions, brainstorming sessions, and client presentations.
 You will interview experts, perform research, map and analyze data in GIS, develop concrete solutions, and communicate results within the team and to clients.
 Mentoring and apprenticeship are a vital part of life at Redstone.
 Senior consultants will help you develop critical thinking, communication, process, and relationship-building skills.

-Meet a Redstone Analyst
+Meet a Redstone Analyst: David Jung

 You can read more about a typical day in the life of a Redstone analyst HERE.